Almarch/pygotchi/README.md

 # <img src="pygotchi/www/img/favicon.png" alt="PyGoTcHi" width="40"/> The Tamagotchi is live online !

-The goal of this Python package is to deliver a Tamagotchi as a web service.
+The goal of this Python package is to deliver a Tamagotchi emulator as a web service.
 The web server-client logic unlocks two key functionnalities of the original game:

 - **Ubiquity**: Just like the original toy could be carried everywhere in a kid's pocket, a web service can be accessed anytime, anywhere using a smartphone.
 - **Real-time consistency**: The creature has a strict schedule that the player has to deal with all along the day.
 The server can endorse the role to keep track of time.